tshepang/blog/content/a visit to Mozambique.md

     example is the price of eggs as we saw in a franchise that also operates in South Africa.
 A pack of 60 eggs went for M360 (about R120)!
 That's about twice the price in South Africa.
-Accommodation was expensive too; the place we got cost about M2200 and that was the cheaper one we could get, but was yet disappointing:
+Accommodation was expensive too... the place we got cost about M2200 and that was the cheaper one we could get, but was yet disappointing:
     -   We were provided only a single pillow for each of us (separate beds in one room), and it didn't look pleasant for the attendant to get us another.
-    -   There was just one parking space.
-That I just don't understand.
+    -   There was just one parking space (WTF!).
     -   The bed I was on was uncomfortable.
 I was discouraged from complaining because it just felt like I was bothering the hosts, and I had already complained about the not-cold water provided in the room.
-I don't like feeling like a bother.
     -   The hot water was rather luke-warm, though it wasn't too much of an issue given the high temperatures of the city.
 In addition, the pressure of the water was quite low.
-    -   I didn't like it when one the senior workers asked us not to drink alcohol (in case we were planning to) because he was Muslim, and that it was a Muslim-owned place.
+    -   I didn't like it when one of the senior workers asked us not to drink alcohol (in case we were planning to) because he was Muslim, and that it was a Muslim-owned place.
 Such arrogance!